 The term Prolapse is derived from the Latin word “prolabi” which means to fall out of place.
 POP (Pelvic Organ Prolapse) can occur when the Uterus, Rectum or Bladder prolapses due to a change in integrity of the supportive connective tissues and muscles.
-Previously the terms Uterocele, Rectocele, Cyctocele and Enterocele were used.
-Today we describe them as Anterior Wall, Posterior Wall or Apical Prolapse.
-The most common cause of prolapse is childbirth.
-Other causes include heavy lifting and straining, chronic coughing, constipation and straining.
+(Previously the terms Uterocele, Rectocele, Cyctocele and Enterocele were used).
+This all sounds pretty intense, but we now know plenty can be done to help.

-Prolapse is common.
-It is estimated that over half of all women that have had a baby have some degree of prolapse, but few seek help.
-Prolapse can be treated and it will not go away if it is ignored.
+Prolapse is common and it is estimated that over half of all women that have had a baby have some degree of prolapse, but few seek help.

-Physiotherapy treatment for Prolapse involves a comprehensive assessment of symptoms and history.
-Treatment includes education, lifestyle modifications, advice and strengthening the important supportive Pelvic Floor Muscles.
+Physiotherapy for prolapse involves a comprehensive assessment and treatment includes education, lifestyle modifications, advice and strengthening the important supportive pelvic floor muscles.

-Even if surgery is indicated, it is important to see a trained Pelvic Floor Physiotherapist to reduce the factors contributing to prolapse, and to strengthen the muscles to gain a better outcome after surgery.
+Even if surgery is indicated, it is important to see a trained pelvic floor physio to reduce the factors contributing to prolapse, and to strengthen the muscles to gain a better outcome after surgery.
 (Just as we would if we were having back surgery for a disc prolapse!)

-Research shows us that Physiotherapy and Lifestyle modifications are effective in prolapse management.
+Research shows us that physiotherapy and lifestyle modifications are effective in prolapse management.
 You are not alone and you can get help.
-Our Physiotherapists Jennifer Langford and Kiera Hannigan, have Post Graduate qualifications (Melbourne University) in Continence and Pelvic Floor Rehabilitation and can assist you with the distressing symptoms of prolapse.